mmassie/RockieTalkie/README.md

 # Rocky-Talkie
-A lambda chat app to check real-time occupancy at Adventure Rock climbing gym.
+A Google Assistant chat app to check real-time occupancy at Adventure Rock climbing gym.